googleapis/google-auth-library-python/docs/user-guide.rst

     root_credentials, project = google.auth.default(scopes=scopes)
     client = storage.Client(credentials=root_credentials)

-    delegate_credentials = DelegateCredentials(
+    impersonated_credentials = ImpersonatedCredentials(
         root_credentials = root_credentials,
         principal='impersonated-account@_project_.iam.gserviceaccount.com',
         new_scopes = scopes,
         delegates=[],
         lifetime=500)
-    client = storage.Client(credentials=delegate_credentials)
+    client = storage.Client(credentials=impersonated_credentials)
     buckets = client.list_buckets(project='your_project')
     for bkt in buckets:
         print bkt.name

 In the example above `root_credentials` does not have direct access to list buckets in the target project.
-Using `Delegate Credentials` will allow the root_credentials to assume the identity of a principal that does have access
+Using `ImpersonatedCredentials` will allow the root_credentials to assume the identity of a principal that does have access

 Making authenticated requests